“Zika is a major emerging viral infectious disease problem that has no simple or easy solution.”

 Where Is The Disease Now?

 Originally Zika infections were confined outside the continental United States, and cases in the US were all “imported”.
 There is a significant burden of Zika infections in Puerto Rico.
-Also, cases have now been transmitted locally mosquito to humans in south Florida and Texas.
-In spite of local community efforts at mosquito control, the prevailing health authority opinion is that Zika will likely remain in these and other regional geographic areas.
+Also, cases have now been transmitted locally by mosquitoes to humans in south Florida and Texas.
+Despite local community efforts at mosquito control, the prevailing health authority opinion is that Zika will likely remain in these and other regional geographic areas.

 Learn more about the life cycle of a virus